sergiopichardo/pedac_template/README.md

 #### Refactor
-- Can we make the code more concise and still readable
+- Can we make the code more concise and still readable?
-- Do we need to change some variable or function names
+- Do we need to change some variable or function names?
+- Should we divide functionality into other functions?
+- Are we mutating the state?

 #### Further Exploration
-- What are other solutions people implemented?
+- What are other ways we can solve this problem?